MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/deploy/deploy-how-to-install-the-service-manager-management-server-four-computer-scenario.md

 7. On the **Configure the Service Manager database** page, in the **Database server** field, type the name of the computer that will host the Service Manager database, and press the TAB key.
 Ensure that **SQL Server instance** box is set to the desired SQL Server instance and that **Create a new database** is selected, and then click **Next**.
 For example, type **Computer 2** in the **Database server** box.

     > [!IMPORTANT]
     >  A warning message appears if you are using the default collation \(SQL\_Latin1\_General\_CP1\_CI\_AS\).
 Support for multiple languages in Service Manager is not possible when you are using the default collation.
-If later you decide to support multiple languages using a different collation, you have to reinstall SQL Server.
-See "Microsoft SQL Server 2008 with SP1" in the [Planning Guide for Service Manager for System Center 2012](http://go.microsoft.com/fwlink/p/?LinkID=209672).
+If later you decide to support multiple languages using a different collation, you have to reinstall SQL&nbsp;Server.
+See "Microsoft SQL&nbsp;Server&nbsp;2008 with SP1" in the [Planning Guide for Service Manager for System Center 2012](http://go.microsoft.com/fwlink/p/?LinkID=209672).

 8. On the **Configure the Service Manager management group** page, complete these steps: